-On our website, horse riders can transform their gear into unique pieces and find products that can be fully customized to their needs.
-You just need imagination!
+Here, riders can turn their material into unique pieces and can find items completely customized to their needs.
+Just have imagination!

-Passionate about horses since she was a little girl, Ana managed to make her biggest dream come true when she met Casper in 2011, a 5-year-old with a tenderness that she had never seen before.
-Casper is a Holsteiner gelding from The Netherlands and he was brought to Portugal when he was just 3 years old.
-However, he is not an ordinary horse, Casper is a twin.
-Usually, when this happens, breeders, for the safety of the mother, decide to terminate the pregnancy but for some reason, Casper’s breeder decided to take the pregnancy to completion.
-Unfortunately, his twin sister and his mom, C’est la Vie, didn’t make it.
-Casper was raised with humans, which made him extremely sweet and sociable.
-Because he shared the uterus with his sister, Casper did not grow as much as it would be expected for a horse of his breed but that never stopped him doing from anything.
-He proved everyone who despised him that height is just a number and that his will is stronger than any obstacle.
+Ana Dinis is the one in charge of this project, a portuguese amazonian who has obtained a degree in communication sciences and studied from FLUP, University of Porto, Portugal.
+Passionate about horses since an early age, she was able to make her dream come true when she met Casper in 2011, a five years old foal with a tenderness never seen.
+Casper is a Holseteiner gelding from the Netherlands and he was brought to Portugal when he was 3 years old.
+However, he’s not an ordinary horse, he has a twin.
+Normally, when this happens, the breeders, for the mother’s safety, choose to end the pregnancy but for some reason his breeder decided to proceed with the pregnancy until the end.
+Unfortunately, Casper’s twin sister and his mother C’est la Vie passed away while giving birth.
+He was raised with humans, what made him extremely sociable and sweet.
+As he shared his mother’s womb with his twin sister, Casper did not grow as much as expected of a horse of his breed.

-Casper and Ana still fighting to get back to the show ring but the path looks promising!
+Casper and Ana are still fighting to return to the tracks but the future looks promising.